 Lia actually visited Minca on her very first trip to Colombia, 3 years ago.
 She loved it so much that she planned our trip to retrace her steps, including staying in the exact same hostel, Casa Loma Minca.
 After 3 years, the town of Minca hadn’t changed much, but there were a LOT more backpackers!

 Since Lia’s first trip to Colombia, Minca has boomed (relatively).
 It’s finally made the Lonely Planet!
 It even has its own page in WikiVoyage – which is sort of like the big leagues, if you’re the kind of person that uses WikiVoyage religiously (me).
 Tourists are flocking to Minca because it is the major gateway to La Cuidad Perdida, The Lost City.
-Soon it will be the only gateway, according to a volunteer working at a non profit shop in town.
+We didn’t do the hike ourselves, but after reading the Ciudad Perdida guide by Wandering Bajan, we wish we would have!
+Soon, Minca will be the only gateway, according to a volunteer working at a non profit shop in town.
 But there is more to Minca than trekking, the most famous hammock in South America, fresh organic coffee, artisanal bread, waterfalls, mototaxis through the jungle, cool mountain breezes, and incredible sunsets.
 Against all odds, tiny Minca, Colombia was one of our favorite destinations in Colombia!

 How to Get to Minca, Colombia